 Bley’s notes make it clear that this was no naive adventure, but instead one underpinned by a sharp professionalism and a refusal to compromise.
 The money required to pull together over thirty musicians and a cast of twenty or more was pulled together through a combination of loans, favours and pleadings, though it is typical of its period that the $15,000 that kicked the project off came from a couple who were selling off all of their worldly good before leaving for India.

 The names involved are amazing, particularly if you know the jazz experimentalists of that period.
 Aside from Bley herself, the ensemble includes Gato Barbieri, Don Cherry, Charlie Haden, John McLaughlin, Paul Motian, Roswell Rudd and Michael Mantler.
 The singers include Jack Bruce (who always had a touch of the operatic to his vocals with Cream), Paul Jones (of Manfred Mann fame), Viva (of Andy Warhol fame) and, astonishingly, Linda Ronstadt, as one of the two Gingers.
 Her clear, countryfied voice is heard to startling effect on ‘Why’, one of the set’s highlights.

 As said, I was thrilled and baffled.
 It was a bit too much to take in, in its two-hour entirety.
 Some of it was inspired, some of it rambled.
-There was numbers of tremendous power, notably the opening ‘Hotel Overture‘, with its skilful exposition of themes and its sublime uplifting final notes, the measured melodrama of ‘Smalltown Agonist‘, the swirling, inventive ‘Why‘, the mournful ‘Holiday at Risk‘ interspersed with touches of madness, the intriguing experimentation of ‘A.I.R.
+There were numbers of tremendous power, notably the opening ‘Hotel Overture‘, with its skilful exposition of themes and its sublime uplifting final notes, the measured melodrama of ‘Smalltown Agonist‘, the swirling, inventive ‘Why‘, the mournful ‘Holiday at Risk‘ interspersed with touches of madness, the intriguing experimentation of ‘A.I.R.
 (All India Radio)’, the epic ‘Rawalpindi Blues‘, and the bonkers, anything goes finale of ‘… And It’s Again‘ which ended – or rather never ended – with a locked groove effect, so that the final hummed note went on playing forever, or until your record player gave out.